JKRT/OMFrontend.jl/README.md

 # OMFrontend.jl
 Experimental implementation of NF.
 That is a Modelica frontend in Julia.
-For the entire suite of software components that make up this compiler see [OpenModelica.jl](https://github.com/JKRT/OM.jl)
+For the entire suite of software components that make up this compiler see [OpenModelica.jl](https://github.com/JKRT/OM.jl) In general the API for this package is low-level.
+For a more high level use cases, see the other package OM.jl.

 ## Notes regarding the first public release
 This should be considered an alpha.